 Located in the Balkan nation of Slovenia (pop: 2,007,711) in Central Europe – part of the former Yugoslavia and now long-time member of the European Union – Bled has long been a favorite tourist destination.
-Situated 54 km northwest from Ljubljana, the capital of Slovenia, former Yugoslavian head of state Marshal Tito had a getaway constructed on the mainland, overlooking the lake and island.
+Situated 54 km northwest from Ljubljana, the capital of Slovenia, former Yugoslavian head of state Marshal Tito had a lavish summer villa constructed on the mainland, overlooking the lake and island.
 Historians believe that the little alpine forested island probably had a special meaning during prehistoric times as a sanctuary.
 In the early Middle Ages it was an Old Slavic cult area, where 124 graves with skeletons were found.
 According to legend, the temple of the ancient Slavic goddess Živa, known to her worshipers as the heavenly bride, once stood in the place of the renovated 17th century Baroque church.
 Resting next to the church, is the 11th-century Bled Castle, which houses a museum, chapel and printing press.

 As I caught my breath at the top of the stairs and entered the church I could see examples of both its beauty and renovations.
 A wooden statue of the Virgin Mary rests on the central altarpiece, adorned with rich gold-plated carvings.
 Like the church and monumental staircase, the island’s other buildings and walls have been painstakingly preserved to maintain their 17th century authenticity.
 Another tradition is for visitors to ring the ‘wishing bell’ above the church nave three times.
 Legend has it, if you can hear the bell’s three echoes in the distance; your wish will come true.
 My wish?
 To return to Bled for a week, of course.